Jacob-Lundstrom/jlcpcb-flex-rf/README.md

 <img src=readme%20images/jlcpcb-flex-stackup.png height=320>

+Once the PCBs arrived, I hand assembled them, using a stencil and solder paste along side a hot plate set to a temperature of 300 degrees Celsius.
+The hand-placed SMA connectors may have less than ideal connections.

 Within the PCB layout, the sections were split up into 8 lanes, with each lane having some small change between each of them.
 The following parameters were varied between each lane:
 - Trace thickness (2mil/3mil)
 - Load element type (50 Ohm Load/Chip Antenna)